arturictus/sidekiq_alive/README.md

 A http server is started and on each requests validates that a liveness key is stored in Redis.
 If it is there means is working.

-A Sidekiq worker is the responsable to storing this key.
+A Sidekiq worker is the responsible to storing this key.
 If Sidekiq stops processing workers this key gets expired by Redis an consequently the http server will return a 500 error.

 This worker is responsible to requeue itself for the next liveness probe.